babbarparth/cab-dispatch-system/README.md

 ## Functionality

 ### Cab Booking Management
-•⁠  ⁠Users can book cabs by specifying their email, source, and destination.
+•⁠  ⁠Users can book cabs by specifying their email, source, and destination. <br>
-•⁠  ⁠The system calculates the shortest possible time from the source to the destination, ensuring efficient routing.
+•⁠  ⁠The system calculates the shortest possible time from the source to the destination, ensuring efficient routing. <br>
 •⁠  ⁠Cab bookings are managed to prevent overlapping start and end times, eliminating scheduling conflicts.

 ### Cab Pricing